mixmastamyk/fr/readme.rst

 Release Notes
 ~~~~~~~~~~~~~~~

+- 3.01 - Fix locale.format on Python 3.12, skip devtmpfs by default on Linux.
-- 3.0 - Major rewrite to support Python 3.6,
+- 3.00 - Major rewrite to support Python 3.6,
   refactor shitty thirteen year-old code,
   remove deps on Dbus and Udisks.
   Still needs a lot of work.